F4HTB/Universal_HamRadio_Remote_HTML5/README.md

 # Universal_HamRadio_Remote_HTML5
 Universal HamRadio Remote HTML5 interface.<br>
-This is an implementation of python server and html5 function to get an webbrowsable interface to use your TRX in RX and TX.<br>
+This is an implementation of a python server and HTML5 frontend to provide a web interface to use your TRX for both RX and TX.<br>
-You can use basis and some advanced functions of your radio.<br>
+You can use basic and some advanced functions of your radio.<br>
-You use your speaker and microphone of your computer to communication.<br>
+You use the speaker and microphone of your computer to communicate.<br>
-This project is more oriented for speaking or CW.<br>
+This project is more oriented for voice (phone) or CW.<br>
 <br>
 Caution:<br>
-It is designed for Raspberry Pi OS (32-bit) Lite (actualy in version "Minimal image based on Debian Buster").<br>
+It is designed for Raspberry Pi OS (32-bit) Lite (actually "Minimal image based on Debian Buster").<br>
 Use only if it is legal in your country.<br>
-It is for remote only, not designed for use on the same computer as an interface but can maybe work.<br>
+It is intended for remote use, it is not designed for use on the same computer as an interface even though it will likely work.<br>
-Please, dont send issue outside they condition of use.<br>
+Please don't raise an issue for anything outside of the intended design.<br>
 <br>
 ![alt text](README/UHRR_Pict.png)